×

 • Each year, sourcing spare parts and finding skilled professionals becomes increasingly difficult

-• System failure not only costs businesses a lot but also hampers company’s reputation
+• System failure not only costs businesses a lot but also hampers the company’s reputation

 • In the case of legacy set up, using old hardware is expensive due to costly spare parts, higher energy bills, etc.